varnish/Varnish-Book/varnish_book.rst

    directors behind a fallback director.

    *Random* directors are seeded with either a random number or a hash key.
-   The next `Random Directors`_ section explains their commonalities and differences.
+   Next section explains their commonalities and differences.

    .. note::